icgc-dcc/dcc-docs/docs/software/setup.md

 Consider all of these utilities optional, but highly recommended.

-### Trailer.app
+### Trailer

-Track pull requests and issues across repositories, directly in your Notification Center or on any device.
+Track pull requests and issues across repositories, directly in your Notification Center or on any Apple device.

 [https://ptsochantaris.github.io/trailer/](https://ptsochantaris.github.io/trailer/)